 - Light authentication, using the public use policy.

 The identification with a DID is almost seamless as the only thing needed is to allow the connection to the DID.
-The system then checks on the blockchain if the user is a 3air customer and if he has roaming services enabled and allows or denies access to the internet accordingly.
+The system then checks on the blockchain if the user is a 3air customer and if they have roaming services enabled to allow or deny access to the internet accordingly.

-If the user is not a 3air customer, he has the option to buy a voucher code to access the public internet.
-The public internet usage policy sets the level of authentication, usually through validating the users email address or phone number.
-The voucher allows the user to connect to any 3air provided AP.
+If the user is not a 3air customer, they have the option to buy a voucher code to access the public internet.
+The public internet usage policy sets the level of authentication, usually by validating the user’s email address or phone number.
+The voucher allows the user to connect to any 3air-provided AP.
 Vouchers have usage limitations and automatically disconnect a client after the conditions are met.

-The AP operator can choose to allow free access to the services if this is more suitable for his business model.
-In this case he forfeits the related rewards from operating an AP.
+The AP operator can allow free access to the services if it is more suitable for their business model.
+In this case, they forfeit the related rewards of operating an AP.

-Internet access interface will be branded by the AP operator and the ISP providing services.
-The user can see the availability of a 3air connection in his home area and can apply for services.
+The AP operator and the ISP providing the service will design the internet access interface.
+The user can see the availability of a 3air connection in their home area and can apply for services.

 Access point pool

-- Premium fees, paid monthly by the end user for roaming.
+- Monthly premium fees, paid by the end user for roaming.

-- Premium fees, paid monthly by the access point operator.
+- Monthly premium fees, paid by the access point operator.

-- Access fees, paid by transitory users who pay online or buy a voucher.
+- Access fees, paid by transitory users who buy vouchers or pay online.

-There are three parties that need to be incentivized to operate the bandwidth sharing system so the end user can connect to it.
+Three parties need to be incentivized to operate the bandwidth sharing system so the end user can connect to it.
 The AP pool is split:

 - 50% - ISPs providing the bandwidth.